MarinoLinic/NavalWars/README.md

 - what exactly is "npx prisma generate"?
 - learn difference between async and await
 - learn promises
+- learn await
+- learn async
 - learn all React hooks
 - learn how to make a custom hook
 - learn getStaticProps
 - rewatch SSG/SSR/CSR
 - wtf is slug when talking about APIs
 - watch UI tutorial
+- is the Prisma schema all really necessary for next auth?
+- why should Prisma be installed on the development only?
+- what is the difference between development and real build anyway?
+- prisma.user.create, why does the next thing have to be an object with "data"?
+- learn events
+- learn DOM manipulation
+- relearn destructuring
+- ES6 modules
+- ES7
+- learn Axios
+- Parcel, Webpack, Babel
+- Export and Export default
+- Extending classes and stuff like encapsulation etc OOP relearn
+- learn nested components and children
+- relearn spread operator
+- high order array functions (forEach, map, filter)
+- mounting components, react lifecycle
+- error handling

 ## Project Information